 Fabio Sandri was appointed as the Company's Chief Financial Officer effective June 6, 2011.
-The terms of Mr. Sandri's compensation were negotiated directly between certain members of the Board, with the input from Mr. Lovette, and Mr. Sandri and were approved by the Compensation Committee.
-The terms were in part influenced by the terms of his compensation at his previous employer.
 The Compensation Committee structured the terms of Mr. Sandri's compensation so that a significant amount of Mr. Sandri's annual compensation would be tied to both the performance of the Company and his individual performance, and therefore, would be "at risk."
-As a result, for 2012, approximately 50% of his target cash compensation was "at risk."
-Consistent with the Company's compensation policy, the terms of Mr. Sandri's compensation do not provide for any change-in-control or retirement arrangements other than the vesting of restricted stock granted to him under the LTIP in the case of a "change in control".
+As a result, for 2013, approximately 74% of his total target compensation was "at risk."
+Consistent with the Company's compensation policy, the terms of Mr. Sandri's compensation do not provide for any change-in-control or retirement arrangements other than the vesting of restricted stock granted to him under the LTIP under certain circumstances in the case of a "change in control".